 Notables of this surname at this time include: John Woolton (or Wolton) (1535?-1594), English Bishop of Exeter

 .
 He was born at Whalley in Lancashire

-about 1535 (according to Godwin he was born at Wigan), was the son of John Woolton of Wigan, by his wife Isabella, daughter of John Nowell of...
-Another 75 words (5 lines of text) are included under the topic Early Woollastome Notables in all our PDF Extended History products and printed products wherever possible.
+about 1535 (according to Godwin he was born at Wigan), was the son of John Woolton of Wigan, by his wife Isabella, daughter of John Nowell of Bead Hall, Whalley.
+"He was admitted student of Brasenose College, Oxford, on...
+Another 63 words (4 lines of text) are included under the topic Early Woollastome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Woollastome family to the New World and Oceana

 In an attempt to escape the chaos experienced in England

 , many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Woollastomes to arrive on North American shores: John Woolston settled in New Castle, Delaware in 1677; and moved in the same year to New Jersey; William Woolton settled in Virginia in 1639.